All Episodes

 I just had a comment.

-He was suspended from Harvard, not expelled, he was sus.
+He was suspended from Harvard.

-I think he got expelled for a year or two before Daddy's money got him back in.
+I think he got expelled for a year or two before daddy's money got him back in.

 Yeah.

-Well, that's that's that's that story is uh is wild.
+Well, that's, that story is wild.

-Uh Mike, you have that handy.
+Mike, you have that handy?

 Yeah, well, here it is.